inhouse-work/protos/README.md

 npx tailwindcss init
 ```

-Then we need to add the protos path to the `content` of our tailwindcss config
+Then we need to add the protos path to the `content` of our tailwind config
 so tailwind will read the styles defined in the Protos gem.

 Protos also uses semantic spacing such as `p-sm` or `m-md` instead of set